rdeneau/formation-fsharp/en/fsharp-training-04-monad.md

 ---

-# Autres CE
+# Other CE

-On a vu 2 librairies qui étendent F♯ et proposent leurs CE :
+We've seen 2 libraries that extend F♯ and offer their CEs:

 - FSharpPlus → `monad`
 - FsToolkit.ErrorHandling → `option`, `result`, `validation`

-Beaucoup de librairies ont leur propre DSL _(Domain Specific Language.)_
+Many libraries have their own DSL _(Domain Specific Language.)_
-Certaines s'appuient alors sur des CE :
+Some are based on CE :

 - Expecto
 - Farmer